Johnsonajibi/Trustcore-TPM/PRODUCTION_VERIFICATION.md

 **The TPM-Based Device Fingerprinting Library is now production-ready.**

 All placeholder implementations have been replaced with industry-standard cryptographic primitives.
-The library successfully demonstrates four patent-worthy innovations with real, working code.
+The library successfully demonstrates four key features with real, working code.

-**Status: ✅ APPROVED FOR PRODUCTION DEPLOYMENT**
+**Status:  APPROVED FOR PRODUCTION DEPLOYMENT**

 ---